witted-docker/zpremulator/README.md

 - `x86_64`: includes zeromq and some extra libs such as numpy, i2c-tools,...

 - `arm-minimal`: includes just the openssh server
-- `arm`: includes zeromq and some extra libs such as numpy, i2c-tools,...
+- `arm`: includes zeromq and some extra libs such as numpy, i2c-tools, htop, valgrind...